Every professional displayed on Counselling Directory has been independently

 Training, qualifications & experience

-I hold a BEd Hons in Education, FDA Psychodynamic Counselling and have a current DBS certificate.
-I have been a counsellor since 2008 in a variety of community settings.
+I hold a BEd Hons in Education 1993, FDA Psychodynamic Counselling 2008 and have a current DBS certificate.
+I am a registered member of the BACP abiding by their professional standards.
+Please see www.bacp.co.uk I have been a counsellor since 2008 in a variety of community settings.
 I have always worked with the public in every job role I have had and I continue to learn from every person that I come into contact with.
-I have an interest in Animal Assisted Therapy and own a therapy dog called Betsy.
-We provide visiting pet therapy in the local community for the charity Pets as Therapy.
-I am a registered member of the BACP abiding by their professional standards.
-Please see www.bacp.co.uk
+I have an interest in Animal Assisted Therapy and provide visiting pet therapy in the local community for the charity Pets as Therapy.
+I am currently undertaking further study in Animal Assisted Therapy.
+I work in a community based setting for a local mental health charity in addition to my private counselling.

 Range of work roles: